thomasloupe/Slackord/docs/FAQ.md

 A: Yes, feel free to do so within the Discord code of conduct. **You can point straight to the FAQ** for repeating questions with a link.

 ### Q: I see "The application did not respond" in the Discord client.
 What's wrong?
-A: This is an automated timeout in discord and generally can be ignored.
-It may also indicate that the local Slackord client cannot be contacted - make sure it's still running.
+A: This is either an automated timeout in discord (20 minutes) and can be ignored or, it may indicate that Discord can't reach the local Slackord client - make sure it's still running and connected.

 ### Q: What causes Rate Limiting messages in the Slackord app, what's happening?
 A: You can safely ignore this.
-This is rate limiting on the Discord API, caused by traffic on the API itself.
-The Slackord client retries automatically.
+Rate limiting is imposed on all apps to prevent spamming the Discord API.
+The Slackord client will backoff and resume posting automatically to prevent rate limiting.